Kenan Advantage Group acquiring MC Tank Transport

 The deal will also include MCT subsidiaries MC Leasing, KI Leasing and Liquid Solutions Tank Leasing.

 West Chester, Ohio-based MCT operates out of 11 terminals throughout the Midwest, South and East as well at major ports like Houston; Charleston, South Carolina; and Savannah, Georgia.
-The company also has six satellite locations.
+The company also has six satellite locations and a fleet of 100 tractors and 500 trailers and chassis.

 In addition to hauling acids, caustics and specialty chemicals, MCT provides ISO tank services as well as leasing and maintenance.